-80% of the General Fund revenue, or \$1,801M of the \$2,232M recommended total revenue, is from the Maintenance and Operation (M&O) property tax rate.
+80% of the General Fund revenue, or \$1,715M of the \$2,140M estimated total revenue, is from the Maintenance and Operation (M&O) property tax rate.
 Harris County Commissioners Court approves the M&O tax rate every fall.
-The maximum potential M&O rate is calculated by the Harris County Tax Assessor-Collector's Office, using the Harris County Appraisal District (HCAD) assessment data as of January 1.

-Commissioners Court can set a rate up to the state-allowed maximum, called the Voter Approved Rate (VAR).
-A simple approximation for the VAR is: the prior year revenue grown by 3.5%, adding in the total value of new construction, divided by total taxable assessed values.
+Using the Harris County Appraisal District (HCAD) assessment data as of January 1, the Harris County Tax Assessor-Collector's Office calculates both the No New Revenue rate (NNR), the rate at which existing properties pay the same amount of tax as they did in the prior year, and the state-allowed maximum rate called the Voter Approved Rate (VAR).
+A simple approximation for the VAR is: the prior year revenue grown by 3.5% plus additional taxes on the total value of new construction, divided by total taxable assessed values.
 Because home values in Harris County increased 21% in 2021, and increased significantly in 2020, and 2019, the VAR has been lower than the tax rate that was approved in the prior year.